snej/secret-handshake-cpp/CheatSheet.md

 ## Terminology:

-"A" means the peer who's initiating the connection, usually called the "client"; "B" means the peer accepting the connection, usually called the "server".
+"A" is Alice, the peer who's initiating the connection, usually called the "client"; "B" is Bob, the peer accepting the connection, usually called the "server".

 | Name      | Description                          |
 | --------- | ------------------------------------ |